PORTSMOUTH, N.H. (AP) — Jeb Bush and Marco Rubio are on course for a collision.

 Rubio is more subtle than Bush as the two men draw distinctions between each other, but his meaning is unmistakable.

 In New Hampshire recently, Rubio said the election is "a generational choice" and political leaders in both parties are "out of touch."
 Rubio is 44, Bush is 62.

 "We will not change direction if all we do is keep electing the same kind of people," Rubio said in Portsmouth.
 "This election cannot be one of those elections where we just promote the next person in line, where we just vote for the person the experts tell us we have to vote for."

 The remarks are aimed as much at Bush, whose father, George H.W.
 Bush, was elected president 27 years ago, as at Clinton, whose husband defeated the elder Bush for re-election 23 years ago.

 The connections between Rubio and Bush go back to the late 1990s when Bush, then governor, contributed $50 to Rubio's campaign for a West Miami commission seat.
 When Rubio became the first Cuban-American to ascend to Florida House speaker, Bush gave him a sword to remind him to stay true to his conservative values.

 "I can't think back on a time when I've ever been prouder to be a Republican, Marco," Bush said then.
 Rubio in his memoir, "An American Son," praised Bush's "creativity and daring."

 "Jeb is my friend," Rubio told reporters in Florida when asked about Bush's jabs.
 "I have tremendous respect for him as a person and for what he did for Florida as governor."

-But the jabs are more frequent now, and Rubio is countering from his corner.
+Those jabs are more frequent now, but Rubio is countering from his corner.